LocationRosellón, 390, Barcelona, Spain

 CollaboratorsSerenella di Dio, Ava Costa, Laia Capellades

-From the architect.
+Text description provided by the architects.
 The visible creates a work in form – the invisible defines its worth- Lao Tse

 To be confronted with a building site in the shadow of the “SagradaFamilia“ a key work of the Catalan master AntoniGaudí, is an unique opportunity in the life of an architect.
 We were perfectly aware that the particular modernist style – to be read as a Catalan version of Art Nouveau - influenced by surrealism, the colorful ornaments reflecting organic elements taken out of nature, as well as the daring structure of the cathedral, represents for the city of Barcelona the same overwhelming attraction as the Frank Gehry`s Guggenheim Museum for Bilbao.